CARTIER

 The four main diamonds were certified by the GIA in 2013.
 The largest is a pear-shaped of 34.08 carats in E color.
 The best is an oval-shaped type IIa D color of 23.55 carats with a VVS2 clarity potentially Internally Flawless.

-This brooch was sold for CHF 16M including premium by Christie's on May 14, 2014 over a lower estimate of CHF 6.5M.
-It is estimated $ 10M for sale by Christie's in New York on June 19, lot 277.
+This brooch was sold by Christie's for CHF 16M on May 14, 2014, lot 259, and for $ 10.6M on June 19, 2019, lot 277.

 France does not produce diamonds.
 The Cartier brothers visit India.
 The Maharajas choose the most beautiful gems in their collections for Cartier to assemble magnificent jewels matching their taste.
 This practice inspires some exotic designs later offered to all customers.